Zeroeh/udp-mitm/raspberrypi/guide.md

 You should be following this guide in root mode by running ``sudo -i``

 All commands assume they are being run as root.
+If a command explicitly has sudo added to it, then add the sudo.

 - Once you have configured the headless intercept and connected to your desired access point, you need to install a program called "dnsmasq".
 Run ``apt-get install dnsmasq``